What is the NBA Floor Sweeper Salary?

 Image Source: @debasketbalpodcast

 NBA Floor sweepers can also get paid differently depending on the team.
-Some teams pay their floor sweepers an hourly rate while others pay per game.
+Some teams pay their floor sweepers an hourly rate while others pay per game or event.
 Another method that some teams use is including them in the regular payroll, so they’re paid every 15 days.

 What Does an NBA Floor Sweeper Do?